 After a long lay-of because of the pandemic, Stutton Presents rose again with a musical event at the pub featuring songs from 'the vintage years'.

 Catch an edited version of the evening here.

 And if you fancy getting involved in future events, we'd be delighted to hear from you.

 Stutton - the movie

-Stutton the Movie premiered on 25 January 2020 with three sell-out showings at the Community Hall.
+Stutton the Movie is a feature length film which premiered on 25 January 2020 with three sell-out showings at the Community Hall.
 Made entirely on an iPhone 7 - with the aid of a bicycle, a ladder and not much more - the film presents 'this beautiful place we call home' and the people who live here.